JasmineZhen218/ADproject/preprocess/readme.md

 #### Input

-To extract samples from large pathology images, you have to ensure these 3 files exist:
+To extract samples from large pathology images, you have to ensure that these 3 files exist:

 1) `Base.tif`   This is the original pathology image